confluentinc/cp-ansible/VARIABLES.md

 ### kafka_connect_replicator_keystore_storepass

 The password for the Kafka Connect Replicator TLS keystore.
-Defaults to confluentkeystorestorepass.

 Default:  ""